mohan-chinnappan-n/github-actions/ga.md

 - Workflow can be triggered by an event in your repository, or they can be triggered manually, or at a defined schedule.

+- Each repository can have multiple workflows, each of which can perform a different set of tasks

 ```
  Similar to each awk statement consists of a pattern with an associated action.
 ```